acornapps/cocktail-manual-3.1/_docs/en/6-dashboard.md

 ---

-The dashboard allows you to view Cengjiyun service information at a glance.
+The dashboard allows you to view Cocktail service information at a glance.

 * **Summary**